 Inside 'centos-art.sh' script, as convenction, each function script has one top commentary, followed by one blank line, and then one function defintion below it only.

-The top commentary has the function description, one-line for copyright notice with your personal information, the license under which the function source code is released -the 'centos-art.sh' script is released as GPL, so do all its functions- and the \$Id\$ keyword of Subversion which is later expanded by svn propset command.
-In our example, the top comment of greet.sh function script would look like the following:
+Inside 'centos-art.sh' script functions, top commentaries have the following components: the functionality description, one-line for copyright note with your personal information, the license under which the function source code is released -the 'centos-art.sh' script is released as GPL, so do all its functions-, the \$Id\$ keyword of Subversion is later expanded by svn propset command.

+In our greet function example, top commentary for 'greet.sh' function script would look like the following:

 '''

 #!/bin/bash

 #

 greet.sh -- This function outputs different kind of greetings to

 your screen.
 Use this function to understand how centos-art.sh

-script specific functionalities work.

-#

-Copyright (C) YEAR YOURFULLNAME

-#

-This program is free software; you can redistribute it and/or modify

-it under the terms of the GNU General Public License as published by

-the Free Software Foundation; either version 2 of the License, or (at

 '''